Refund Points

 Depots allow customers to return containers and get refunds on the spot.

 Containers are counted by friendly staff or by machine.
-A refund is provided in cash, via electronic funds transfer using a customer’s member number (scheme ID), or the refund can be donated to a community group or charity.
+A refund is provided in cash, via electronic funds transfer using a customer’s member number, or the refund can be donated to a community group or charity.

 Some depots also offer drive-thru or in-house bag drop services, allowing customers to quickly drop off their containers.

-Bag drops offer a convenient and contact-free way to recycle and receive refunds through a member number (scheme ID).
+Bag drops offer a convenient and contact-free way to recycle and receive refunds through a member number.

 Bag drops will take slightly longer for a customer to receive their refund compared to a depot, as containers need to be collected, transported, and counted before the refund can be processed.
 Bag drop sites are serviced regularly with the timing dependent on location.

-Once a bag of containers is picked up and counted, the customer will receive a refund direct to their bank account via their member number (scheme ID), or their refund can be donated to a community group or charity member number (scheme ID).
+Once a bag of containers is picked up and counted, the customer will receive a refund direct to their bank account via their member number, or their refund can be donated to a community group or charity member number.

-Customers scan their member number (scheme ID) before inserting their uncrushed containers into the RVM, which scans and counts eligible containers.
-The refund is then automatically sent to the bank account associated with the member number (scheme ID).
+Customers scan their member number before inserting their uncrushed containers into the self-serve kiosk, which scans and counts eligible containers.
+The refund is then automatically sent to the bank account associated with the member number.

-RVMs count and check container eligibility via their barcodes, so crushed containers or those without legible barcodes won’t be accepted.
-Containers like this may be able to be returned to the RVM operator’s in-house bag drop service instead.
+The self-serve kiosks count and check container eligibility via their barcodes, so crushed containers or those without legible barcodes won’t be accepted.
+Containers like this may be able to be returned to the self-serve kiosk’s operator’s in-house bag drop service instead.

 Pop-up refund points provide a scheduled service where refund point operators meet customers every week, fortnight, or month.

-These pop-up locations allow customers, community groups, and charities to return their containers for a refund either in cash, via retail cash voucher, or through the bank account associated with their member number (scheme ID).
+These pop-up locations allow customers, community groups, and charities to return their containers for a refund either in cash, via retail cash voucher, or through the bank account associated with their member number.

 Some operators count the containers on the spot, while others will take your containers back to their sorting point to count and then process the refund.